 This makes the CAS server available at the top level of your project’s URL (e.g. http://example.com/login).
-To make the server available in a subdirectory, add the path to the regular expression.
-For example, to access the server at http://example.com/cas/login) add the path to the URL regular expression:
+To add a subpath to the CAS root (e.g. http://example.com/cas/login) add the path to the URL regular expression:

 urlpatterns = patterns('', # ...existing urls... (r'^cas/', include('mama_cas.urls')), )

 One or more authentication backends must be installed and configured based on your authoritative authentication sources.
 MamaCAS does not perform authentication itself, but relies on the active authentication backends.
 The process of installing and configuring authentication backends will change depending on the individual backend.